 - In January 2008 (the latest year for which figures are available), approximately 2.6 million women living in the U.S. had a history of breast cancer, more than half of whom were diagnosed less than 10 years earlier.
 Most of them were cancer-free, while others still had evidence of cancer and may have been undergoing treatment.

-- From 2004 to 2008, the average annual female breast cancer incidence rate was highest in non-Hispanic white women (125.4 cases per 100,000 females) and lowest for Asian Americans/Pacific Islanders (84.9).
-During this time period, breast cancer incidence rates were stable among all racial/ethnic groups.
+- From 2004 to 2008, the average annual female breast cancer Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. rate was highest in non-Hispanic white women (125.4 cases per 100,000 females) and lowest for Asian Americans/Pacific Islanders (84.9).
+During this time period, breast cancer Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. rates were stable among all racial/ethnic groups.

 - Although overall breast cancer incidence rates are lower in African American than white women, African American women have higher rates of distant stage disease; are more likely to be diagnosed with larger A mass of cells that can be benign or malignant.; and are more likely to die from the disease.